Visiting Artists

 Abraham Laboriel Sr.

-Bass extraordinaire Abraham Laboriel Sr. has been featured on more than 4000 recordings.
+Bassist extraordinaire Abraham Laboriel Sr. has been featured on more than 4000 recordings.
 Laboriel spent a few days with graduate and undergraduate students sharing his wisdom and knowledge on music and on life.

 View video

-William Bell, Al Kapone and Martin Shore
+William Bell, Al Kapone, and Martin Shore

 Berklee had the pleasure of hosting a residency by several members of the creative team from the award-winning musical documentary Take Me to the River, including Martin Shore, director; William Bell, songwriter and producer; and Al Kapone, rapper and producer.
 As part of this residency, students were given the opportunity to apply to attend a special songwriting and production workshop.
 Selected students received constructive feedback and advice on their own songs from experienced professionals.